Read on for a list of where to eat, drink and stay for a fun long weekend in Kansas City.

 15. Thou Mayest (Crossroads Arts District)

 This is actually a coffee shop, but they serve beer and cocktails, too.
-When you walk in, you immediately feel like you’re in Seattle (another city we love, you can read about our trip to Seattle here).
+When you walk in, you immediately feel like you’re in Seattle (another city we love, you can read about our favorite things to do in Seattle here).

 16. Double Shift Brewery (Crossroads Arts District)